-We had one customer that accounted for 28% and 29% of our revenue for the three and nine months ended September 30, 2018, respectively.
+We had one customer that accounted 13% our total revenue for the three months ended March 31, 2019, and one customer that accounted for 24% of our total revenue for three months ended March 31, 2018.
 We believe that our operating results for the foreseeable future will continue to depend on sales from a small number of customers.
 This one customer has no purchase commitments and may cancel, change or delay its purchases with little or no notice or penalty.
 As a result of this customer concentration, our revenue could fluctuate materially and could be materially and disproportionately impacted by purchasing decisions of this one customer or any other significant customer.
 In the future, this one customer may decide to purchase less product from us than it has in the past, may alter its purchasing patterns at any time with limited notice, or may decide not to continue to purchase our products at all, any of which could cause our revenue to decline materially and materially harm our financial condition and results of operations.
 If we are unable to diversify our customer base, we will continue to be susceptible to risks associated with customer concentration.